blogs.sanpreetsingh.com

 • “that’s not what happened…”

-The other withdraws (silence, shutdown, leaving the room, phone escape).
+The other withdraws through silence, shutdown, leaving the room, or escaping into the phone.

 • “I chase, they vanish.”